CarolaHeinzel/Flat-Likelihood-in-the-Admixture-Model/README.md

 # Flat-Likelihood-in-the-Admixture-Model

+Here, we just describe briefly what the data in this repository is for.
+For detailed information, please read the Dokumentation.

 Researchers can use different functions to maximize/minimize:
-(i) Maximize and minimize the IA for every individuals in every population (ii) Maximize the admixture
+(I) Maximize and minimize the IA for every individuals in every population (II) Maximize the admixture
-(iii) Minimize the admixture
+(III) Minimize the admixture

-2 opportunities:
-1) Choose scipy and minimize (new version) (EMALAM_scipy.py=
-2) Choose the always valid algorithm EMALAM.py
-For 1) Application as in EMALAM.py
-  However, there is no opportunity to deal with label switching yet, i.e. researchers should change the constraints!
-For 2)
-algo_final(q_alle, p_alle, 3) in EMALAM.py is the main function, i.e. the function researchers execute.
+EMALAM.py
+Example_Output_STRUCTURE
+Extract_p_J_arbitrary.R
+Extract_p_q.E
+Plot.png
+Dokumentation_EMALAM

 The data